artaasd95/AI-Learnino-rag-content/README.md

 This repository contains educational materials and code implementations for Retrieval-Augmented Generation (RAG) systems, part of the AI Learnino community lectures.
 The project demonstrates practical RAG implementation using Shakespeare's works as the knowledge base.

+This repository contains the materials belonging to a lecture in a webinar in AI-Learnino Community

 ## 📚 Overview

 This project showcases two approaches to building a RAG system: